svalinn/DAGMC/doc/usersguide/codes/dag-mcnp5.rst

 bound the entire problem geometry.
 Then, subtract the smaller one from the larger one.
 The remaining volume is the graveyard.

-To indicate to MCNP that a given volume is the graveyard volume, you must assign it to a group with one of these names:
+To indicate to MCNP5 that a given volume is the graveyard volume, you must assign it to a group with:
 ::

-    mat:Graveyard
+    CUBIT> group "mat:Graveyard" add volume X

 For example, consider a geometry containing 99 volumes, all of which fit inside a cube of side length 99 cm centered at the origin.
 The following commands would